privacybydesign/irma-documentation/yivi-docs/docs/getting-started.md

 | **Maximum interoperability** — issue credentials that any EUDI wallet (not just Yivi) can receive | **OpenID4VCI** — standards-based, produces SD-JWT VCs other EUDI wallets understand |

 :::tip
 Issuance and disclosure are decoupled.
 Yivi is crypto agile: the IRMA protocol can issue multiple credential formats side by side — both Idemix and SD-JWT VC — from a single issuer setup.
-Once they are in the wallet, Idemix credentials are disclosed over IRMA and SD-JWT VCs over OpenID4VP, so you don't have to commit to a single wallet format up front.
+Once they are in the wallet, Idemix credentials are disclosed over IRMA and SD-JWT VCs over OpenID4VP, so users can hold credentials of both formats in one wallet at the same time.
 :::

 ## Starting points